برجاء الإنتظار ...

 • It should be taken even when you have no symptoms or have an acute asthma attack.

-If you are taking Bronchofast tablets be sure that you do not take any other products that contain the same active ingredient, Montelukast.
+If you are taking BRONCHOFAST, be sure that you do not take any other products that contain the same active ingredient, montelukast.

-If you take more Bronchofast tablets than you should
+If you take more BRONCHOFAST than you should

 Contact your doctor immediately for advice.